 Prospective students and their families are welcome to visit the Civil and Environmental Engineering offices year-round.
 Contact Andrea Francioni Rooney, Director of Undergraduate Programs at 412.268.9723 to schedule a visit.
 We also try to accommodate drop-in visitors in our main office, Porter Hall 119.

 During the academic year (approximately September-April), informational tours of the Electrical and Computer Engineering Department (ECE) are offered by ECE honor society students.
-Prospective students are encouraged to register for this event before they come to campus.
+Prospective students are encouraged to explore visit information here.

 Engineering and Public Policy/ Science, Technology and Public Policy

 Prospective students and their families are welcome to visit the Engineering and Public Policy office year-round to discuss the Engineering and Public Policy or Science, Technology and Public Policy double majors..
 To schedule an appointment prior to your visit, please visit the Engineering and Public Policy website.
 We also try to accommodate drop-in visitors in our main office at Porter Hall 126C.
 For drop-in visits, please contact Deborah Kuntz, EPP Program Coordinator at 412.268.3303.

 The Materials Science and Engineering Department makes every effort to accommodate all requests for department visits year-round.
 Please contact Paige Houser, the Undergraduate Academic Advisor, at least two weeks in advance to schedule a visit.